 Organizational: shared standard operation procedures for level 1 support are needed to identify and qualify both incidents and threats.

 Tools: provide a shared ticketing system and shared service level agreement.

 Assets: with a common information aggregator to collect and distribute the data.

 Martello and OverSOC have merged their collection and data correlation capabilities from both production and security environments to provide an enterprises ‘IT with a simple and efficient solution that allows tier 1 event monitoring for both NOC and SOC.
 This means that the NOC and SOC teams can easily share the same monitoring data to unify alert monitoring and response functions all while integrating them automatically with a common ticketing or ITSM toolset.

-Looking for more information?
+Looking for more information on Microsoft Teams performance?
 Visit our solution page.